-From shadows, prefigurations, or types in the Old Testament, we can learn a lot about the substance, figure, or antitype revealed in the New Testament.
-The study of prefigurations and types can be very useful for teaching, exhortation, and self-edification.
-In this type of study, look for the fulfillment of the prophecies/promises though historical types and prefigurations.
+From shadows, prefigurations, and types in the Old Testament, we can learn a lot about the substance, figure, or antitype revealed in the New

+Testament.
+The study of prefigurations and types can be very useful in teaching, exhortation, and self-edification.
+In this method of study, look for the fulfillment of the prophecies/promises though historical types and prefigurations.